GamesOfSummer/GamesOfSummer/README.md

 ### Howdy! 👋

-I'm a Senior Software Developer of 11 year.
+I'm a Senior Software Developer with over a decade of expierence.
 I love teaching and mentoring.

-Needing help on your next project?
-Drop me an email, let's talk!
+Looking for a power-hitter to lead your team?
+Drop me an email, let's talk! 🤓

 <!--
 **GamesOfSummer/GamesOfSummer** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.